 HOW DO YOU STASH TOMATOES for offseason use?
 Roast them with herbs, then freeze the resulting goodness, says cookbook author Alana Chernila, for a wildly flavorful, versatile staple of year-round cuisine.
 She offered such recipes and tips to share.

 In 2008, when I was shifting my life from city-dwelling corporate executive to rural dweller, I met Alana Chernila.
-We aren’t close in age—she’s a mother to two young girls—but I recognized in her right away some common essential elements.
+We aren’t close in age—she’s was at that time a mother to two young girls—but I recognized in her right away some common essential elements.

 It was a 30-plus-year-old farmers’ market in Great Barrington, Massachusetts—near where we both live—that guided Alana to become a cookbook author, actually.
 Alana started working at the Saturday morning market in 2008, a decision that proved transformational.

 I’ll let her tell us about her life-changing moment—and about how she stashes tomatoes and more: